Skip to content

 2) Reduce

-In map step, Master computer or node takes input (Large data set to process) and divide it into smaller parts and distribute it on other worker nodes (other machine/Hardware).
-All worker nodes solve their own small problem and give answer to the master node.
+In the map step, the Master computer or node takes input (Large data set to process) divides it into smaller parts, and distributes it to other worker nodes (other machine/Hardware).
+All worker nodes solve their small problem and answer the master node.

-In Reduce step, Master node combines all answers coming from worker node and forms it in some form of output which is answer of our big distributed problem.
+In the Reduce step, the Master node combines all answers coming from the worker node and forms some form of output which is the answer to our big distributed problem.

 Hive

-If you have gone through the limitations or disadvantages of Hadoop you might found that to work with Hadoop is not easy for end users especially who are not familiar with Mapreduce framework.
-Hive specially developed for People who have strong control on SQL Queries, Hive provides SQL like language called HiveQL.
+If you have gone through the limitations or disadvantages of Hadoop you might find that working with Hadoop is not easy for end users especially those who are not familiar with the MapReduce framework.
+Hive was specially developed for People who have strong control over SQL Queries, Hive provides an SQL like language called HiveQL.

 The main building blocks of Hive are –

-1. Metastore – To store metadata about columns, partition and system catalogue.
+1. Metastore – To store metadata about columns, partitions, and system catalog.

 2. Driver – To manage the lifecycle of a HiveQL statement

-3. Query Compiler – To compiles HiveQL into a directed acyclic graph.
+3. Query Compiler – To compile HiveQL into a directed acyclic graph.

 4. Execution Engine – To execute the tasks in proper order which are produced by the compiler.